IT’S HOT…AND SO IS THE FISHING

 The early summer fishing season is a transition period; fish are on the move to their summer ranges.
 The muskies are off the spawn and starting to feed more frequently as the water warms to their preferred temperatures.
 Both the Niagara River and a host of creeks and inland lakes provide solid opportunities to hook up with these apex predators.

-The smallmouth bass are transitioning at this time as well, moving to deeper water as the summer progresses.
-We continue to target these fish successfully throughout the summer in depths ranging from 8 – 35 feet of water.
+Following their spawn in late spring, smallmouth bass are hungry and go on the feed.
+Leaving their spawning grounds in the sandy shallows of Eastern Lake Erie and the Niagara River, the big females move to deep water shoals and rock piles in search of gobies and crawfish.
+We target these fish by matching the hatch with ned rigs, drop shots, and jigs throughout the summer in depths ranging from 20 – 40 feet of water.
 Hooking these fish in open water gives them plenty of real estate to work with resulting in some epic battles.

 Summer is also the season to fish for one of the species that make the Buffalo Niagara famous in the world of angling – WALLEYES!
-Schools of millions are in the eastern basin of Lake Erie throughout the summer.
+Schools of millions migrate to the eastern basin of Lake Erie, usually around the 4th of July, and remain here for about a month.
 Getting your limit of these delicious game fish is fairly easy.
 With a full cooler of excellent table fare, you’ll have plenty of time to spend the rest of the day targeting the aforementioned quarry.

-At the same time, Chinook (King) Salmon are beginning to stack up around the mouths of Lake Ontario tributaries.
+The shorter days and cooling water of late summer triggers Chinook (King) Salmon to stage for their fall spawning run up the Lake Ontario tributaries.
+This bite can be tough as these fish are getting ready to spawn but they get so concentrated by themouths of the tributaries that hook ups are inevitable.
 Hooking salmon while their still silver and full of moxy is really something to behold.
 These giant hard-fighting fish will test your metal when they aggressively take your baits and make blistering, drag-screaming runs for the deep water.

 Give us a call to experience the best summer fishing in Buffalo Niagara Region has to offer!